Non-Allais Paradox and Context-Dependent Risk Attitudes: Resulting Behavior

 \subsection{Illustrating Changes in Risk Attitudes}

 To provide a clearer intuition for how the model gives rise to all the mentioned behaviors, we illustrate the familiar Marschak-Machina triangles for the binary ECU.
 As usual, we let the top left corner represent the largest prize (H) among the three vertices, while the bottom left corner represents the medium value (M) and the bottom right corner represents the lowest value (L).
-Whenever all three prizes are greater than d ($H>M>L>d$), the MM-Triangle is identical to that of the standard expected utility.
+Whenever all three prizes are greater than d ($H>M>L>d$), the MM-Triangle is identical to that of the standard EU.
 This is also the case if $d>H>M>L$.
 Thus, the only interesting cases are $H>M>d>L$ and $H>d>M>L$.
 We present these two cases in that order.

-For this first case, because L is the only prize below $d$, we have the usual expected utility maximizer using function $u$ as long as the probability placed on L is less than or equal to $\tau$.
+For this first case, because L is the only prize below $d$, we have the usual EU maximizer using function $u$ as long as the probability placed on L is less than or equal to $\tau$.
 Once the probability rises above $\tau$ at the red line, the DM switches to function $v$ and this can generate the change in slopes of the indifference curves.
-So, instead of a gradual \enquote{fanning out}, we see a sudden fanning out when we leave the bottom right region of the triangle.
+So, instead of a gradual \enquote{fanning out}, we see a sudden change in slopes when we leave the bottom right region of the triangle.

 The idea informing the second case is similar.
-When H is the only prize above the threshold, we have a standard expected utility maximizer using function $v$ whenever the probabilities placed on M and L exceed $\tau$.
+When H is the only prize above the threshold, we have a standard EU maximizer using function $v$ whenever the probabilities placed on M and L exceed $\tau$.
 This means the probability placed on H comes in below $1-\tau$.
-When the value of H exceeds $1-\tau$ at the red line, we obtain the change in functions from $v$ to $u$.
+When the probability of H exceeds $1-\tau$ at the red line, we obtain the change in functions from $v$ to $u$.